Florida Bar Insurance and Liquor Liability: Why Premiums Jump and What Owners Should Check Before Renewal

 It makes sense to shop Florida bar insurance when the increase is unexplained, the audit bill is large, coverage changed, the carrier added exclusions, your operation changed, or the current agent cannot show alternatives.
 Shopping does not mean replacing coverage automatically.
 It means testing whether the renewal is still the best available option.

-Do not wait until the renewal is already due.
-Liquor liability accounts need time, especially if the bar has claims, late hours, entertainment, or higher alcohol receipts.
+Start when the renewal arrives so there is time to compare liquor liability options, especially if the bar has claims, late hours, entertainment, or higher alcohol receipts.

 Shop early if any of these changed

-- Premium jumped without a clear explanation — Ask what rating factor changed and whether the account was marketed.
+- Premium jumped without a clear explanation — Ask what rating factor changed and whether alternative prices were compared.

 - You received a liquor liability audit bill — Check the sales basis and whether the next term should be estimated differently.

-- You added entertainment or later hours — Tell the carrier before a claim tells them for you.
+- You added entertainment or later hours — Share the change so the quote reflects the current operation.

 - The landlord or lender changed requirements — Review limits, additional insured wording, and umbrella needs.